AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 	}
 	~~~

--	**GAME-18474 iOS: Run Project does not work and terminates due to memory issues**
+-	**GAME-18474 Template projects won’t run on 1GB iOS devices**

-	Templates can't load on 1GB devices such as the iPad Mini.
+	Projects fail to run when you load one of the default Stingray template projects and deploy or connect to a 1GB iOS device, such as the iPad mini.

-	**Workaround:** Comment out `* = ["*"]` in *boot.package*.
-Note that this fix works only for basic and vehicle templates and not for character templates.
+	**Workaround:** In the project *boot.package* (found in the settings.ini file), comment out `* = ["*"]`.
+Note that this fix works only for the basic and vehicle templates, and does not work for the character template.

 [Return to top](#top)